It's 'Modi media poll', INDIA bloc will get 295 seats: Rahul Gandhi on exit polls

 "He (Maken) has raised this issue, there has been some response from the CEO of Delhi but the fact of the matter is that he raised this issue based on legitimate fears that had been expressed by the candidates.
 We have raised the issue of the counting of postal ballots and the effort of the Election Commission to change the methodology that has been part of the law," Ramesh said.

-He said the Congress has raised all such issues before the poll watchdog and had filed 117 complaints to it over the lass 77 days, 14 of which are against the PM.
+He said the Congress has raised all such issues before the poll watchdog and had filed 117 complaints to it over the last 77 days, 14 of which are against the PM.

 "There has been no credible action from the EC.
 It is a constitutional body and we expect it to function in an impartial, professional manner and must give us the confidence that it is on top of the job," he said.